There are several types of insurance in Switzerland. But which types of insurance are really mandatory and which are optional?

 Household contents insurance

-Household insurance covers damage to property inside your home as well as theft.
+Household contents insurance covers damage to property inside your home as well as theft.

-For example, it is possible to take out insurance against:
+For example, you can take out insurance against:

 - naturally occurring fires, smoke and lightning